 Bodrum and Marmaris are two of Turkey’s top coastal resort towns.
 Both offer near identical attractions for those visiting the Turkish Riviera.
 You’ll find beaches, nightclubs, boutique shops, and plenty of rich holidaymakers in both of these getaways.

-In Bodrum, there are several beaches spread throughout the city.
+In Bodrum, there are several beaches spread throughout the city – choosing where to stay in Bodrum is therefore important.
 The water is a lovely temperature and quite clear so long as you’re away from the marinas.
 Most beaches are belong to some resort, whom can provide refreshments at the bar and sunbeds for lounging.

 Partying and beaches aside, there are several noteworthy archaeological sites in Bodrum.
 The ruined Mausoleum of Halicarnassus, once one of the Seven Wonders of the World, is conveniently located near the center of the city.
 The impressive Bodrum Castle, which once served as a headquarters for the Hospitaller Order, is at the head of the Bodrum Marina.
 Aside from its impeccable condition, the castle also serves as the Museum for Underwater Archeology, renowned for its collection of unique aquatic relics.

 About 2 hours drive from Bodrum is Marmaris, which, as I already mentioned, is pretty similar to Bodrum.
 Marmaris does offer a little more in the way of scenery as it lies within the mountainous Marmaris National Park and at the head of a beautiful bay.
 This bay, framed by two peninsulas, is full of little towns and secret beaches.